Former Andover Lady Trojan Jaylyn Agnew selected by Mystics in WNBA Draft

-NEW YORK (KSNW) — 36 women’s basketball players heard their name called Friday night during the 2020 WNBA Draft, one of those was Andover native Jaylyn Agnew.
+NEW YORK (KSNW) – Thirty six women’s basketball players heard their name called Friday night during the 2020 WNBA Draft, one of those was Andover native Jaylyn Agnew.

 Agnew was selected in the second round (24th overall pick) by the Washington Mystics.